 Reduce the number of temporary objects to minimize the impact and need for garbage collection.

-Increase the Java heap size to reduce the frequency and amount of time spent doing garbage collection.
+Increase the Java heap size to reduce interference by garbage collection.

 Enable verbose garbage collection and profiling to locate and fix memory leaks to reduce the need for garbage collection.